Landscape Regulations & Review

 Landscape Code

 The City of Greenacres Landscape Code is located in the Zoning Code, Chapter 16, Article VII.
-Landscaping provides tremendous value to our community.
-Providing more than just aesthetic value, landscape increases the value of the built environment by providing oxygen, improving air quality, conserving water, providing shade, reducing pollution, and supporting wildlife.
+When properly designed, installed, and maintained, landscaping provides tremendous value to our community.
+Providing more than just aesthetic value, landscaping increases the value of the built environment by providing oxygen, improving air quality, conserving water, providing shade, reducing pollution, and supporting wildlife.

 Tree Removal or Relocation

-A permit is required if you are planning to remove or relocate a tree on your commercial or residential property.
-To obtain a permit, you must submit a completed Application for Tree Removal to the City's Building Division.
-It is important to remember that the submission of the application does not authorize the removal of trees.
-Furthermore, work may not be performed until the application is approved and a permit is issued.
+A landscape permit is required to remove or relocate any trees on a commercial or residential property.
+To obtain a permit, you must submit a completed Landscape Application to the City's Building Division.
+Note: Work may not be performed until the application is approved and a permit is issued; submission of an application does not authorize the removal of trees.

 The following conditions must be proven to the City to issue a tree removal or relocation permit (Section 16-1248):